Asaaj/custom-views-presentation/solar-introduction.md

 This is a code smell.
 It's not a big smell, it's not like a dumpster.
 It's more like when you catch a whiff of your kitchen trash and think "I should probably take that out".
 But this is going to be the inspiration for a different solution.

+This line is telling me that the input data to my algorithm is wrong.
+If my algorithm has to correct the data it's getting, that means it's getting the wrong data.
+I want the algorithm to just do the calculation.
 </aside>

 </section>